goto-eof/europea-library-client/README.md

 ## More

-- if you have any suggestions or found a bug please contact me [here](https://andre-i.eu/#contactme)
+- if you have any suggestions or found a bug please [contact me](https://andre-i.eu/#contactme)